ttu/ruuvitag-sensor/README.md

 ##### RuuviTagReactive

-Reactive wrapper and background process for RuuviTagSensor get_datas.
+Reactive wrapper and background process for RuuviTagSensor `get_data`.
 Optional MAC address list can be passed on initializer and execution can be stopped with stop function.

 ```python
 from ruuvitag_sensor.ruuvi_rx import RuuviTagReactive